jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The term "elevator pitch" is inspired by the scenario where you step onto an elevator to realize that you're sharing the space with the CEO of your dream company.
 You have about 30 seconds before reaching the CEO's floor.
 How can you pitch yourself succinctly before reaching the floor?
-This is similar to the 2-minute pitch where a filmmaker has two minutes to convince a producer to support his/her passion project.
+This is like the 2-minute pitch where a filmmaker has two minutes to convince a producer to support his/her passion project.

 If a résumé is like a dating profile, then an elevator pitch is like a speed dating conversation.